Potential Problems Following Weight Loss Surgery and Suggested Dietary Modifications

 Taste/Sensory Changes

-- Do not progress to solid foods until your surgeons tells you to.
+- Do not progress to solid foods until your surgeon tells you to.

 - Avoiding large portions of food at one time can reduce the risk of stretching the stomach pouch.